Etherixxx/FitNet/README.md

 FitNet includes PWA capabilities:
 - **Install as App**: Click the install button in your browser's address bar to add FitNet to your desktop or home screen
 - **Offline Access**: Core functionality works without internet connection
-- **Mobile Optimized**: Responsive design works on all device sizes
+- **Mobile Optimised**: Responsive design works on all device sizes

+Enjoy using FitNet to track your fitness journey! 🏋️‍♂️💪